oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Day 01.md

-# A complete starter template for your Full-Stack 3D Multiplayer Game in Rust, using:
+# A complete starter template for Full-Stack 3D Multiplayer Game in Rust, using:

 - 🦀 **Rust (frontend + backend)**
 - 🌐 **Leptos** for the frontend UI